Student Data Privacy in Google Tools

-Over the past few years, LPS employees have begun to explore the powerful tools within the LPS Google Apps suite.
-Teachers and Administrators have observed many new opportunities to more efficiently collect, reference and analyze information in this suite, more so than in any tool previously available to all staff.
-With that in mind many have considered, or have even begun putting together Google forms, collaborative spreadsheets, Google Classrooms and other documents that are used in formative assessment or to aggregate and put form to many anecdotal records that have always existed.
-PLC work has also begun to adopt these ideas and many teams are collecting data that is explicitly tied to individual students, but analyzed in aggregate.
+LPS employees use the powerful tools within the Google Workspace environment professionally and instructionally.
+Many may be using Google Forms, collaborative spreadsheets, Google Classrooms and other documents that are used in formative assessment or to aggregate and put form to the anecdotal records that have always existed in our schools.
+School improvement work also may adopt these ideas and many teams are collecting data that is explicitly tied to individual students, but analyzed in aggregate.

 Keeping the Education version of these apps separate from the publicly available versions allows Google to maintain different licensing, terms of service, and privacy standards than apply to the business or general public’s tools.
 To that end, Google provides some guidance and clarification on these topics.